anjalisilva/gateCounts/README.md

 ls("package:gateCounts")
 ```

-`gateCounts` package contains 2 functions.
-The *gateCountCumulative*
+`gateCounts` package contains 6 functions.

+1.  ***gateCountSummary*** for calculating daily, weekly, monthly, and
-function calculates cumulative visitor counts, provided a numeric vector
+    cumulative visitor counts, provided a numeric vector or a tibble
-or a tibble containing values of raw daily gate counts.
-The Shiny app
+    containing values of raw daily gate counts for one institute.
-employing *gateCountCumulative* function could be run and results could
-be visualized using *runGateCount()*.
-For more information, see details
-section below.
+    Function also output, mean and median visitor counts, busiest and
+    least busiest day, week, and month for the entire duration for which
+    data is provided.

+2.  ***gateCountsVisDaily*** permit to create plots (bar, line, and
+    heatmap) showing daily visitor counts.
+Both count and
+    log-transformed count plots are provided to help visualize trends.

+3.  ***gateCountsVisWeekly*** for creating plots showing visitor counts
+    by week.

+4.  ***gateCountsVisMonthly*** for creating a plot showing visitor
+    counts by month.

+5.  ***gateCountsVisMonthly*** for creating a plot showing visitor
+    counts by month.

+6.  ***runGateCount*** starts the Shiny app for this R packge.
+Under
+    construction.

+7.  ***gateCountsVisMultipleInstitutes*** for creating plots comparing
+    visitor counts from multiple institutes.
+Under construction.

 An overview of the package is illustrated below: